7RU7H/CTFs/Throwback/Wait-just-you-mean-just-one-this-time/ThisTimeSTD.md

 #  Wait, just you mean just one this time?

 With my smb analysis leading to the conclusion that the HumpreyW account is a backdoor we return to guided path once again.
-Accoring to the instruction from the team are going to do some crediental spraying.
+According to the instruction from the team are going to do some crediental spraying.
 Firstly a nice awk on the usernames from the contacts:

 ![awk](Screenshots/wait-usernames-awk.png)